 By 2050, the racial makeup of the United States will be the most racially diverse since this country’s inception over 200 years ago.
 If we stay on the current course, students will continue to disconnect with school and see no connection with the people who try to teach them.
 The school-to-prison pipeline will only increase, and our schools will continue their march towards total privatization.
 Students and clients need to have teachers and social service workers who truly empathize with and share their experiences at the most fundamental level.

 The current trend shows that unlike the movies, the so-called white savior has failed us time and time again.
 No wonder so many of the street and book smart clients I served in Chicago saw schools and social services organizations as no more than petty social pacifiers to their communities.
-We fail to solve our biggest challenges because of the lack of diverse voices and perspectives.
+We fail to solve our most significant challenges because of the lack of diverse voices and perspectives.
 Instead, we are stuck with a class of bourgeois white people who think they know what’s best for the communities they serve but at the same time despise the people who live in those communities.
-They only act as barriers to true and meaningful change and educational enlightenment of the most forgotten about group of people in America.
+They only act as barriers to authentic and meaningful change and educational enlightenment of the most forgotten about a group of people in America.